ayantuladhar1/Core-Python/python_collections/python_list.md

 ```
 <img width="419" height="41" alt="image" src="https://github.com/user-attachments/assets/871ed689-1ff3-4bbd-80d3-2e5ebdd37890" />

-To insert a list item at a specified index, use the insert() method.
+# To insert a list item at a specified index, use the insert() method
 The insert() method inserts an item at the specified index:
 ```python
 thislist = ["apple", "banana", "cherry"]